 Accordingly, we have performed the procedure enumerated below, which was agreed to by the Board, solely to assist the Board in evaluating whether the Madison Plains Local School District (the School District) has updated its anti-harassment policy in accordance with Ohio Rev. Code Section 3313.666.
 Management is responsible for complying with this requirement.
 This agreed-upon procedure engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 The sufficiency of this procedure is solely the responsibility of the Board.
 Consequently; we make no representation regarding the sufficiency of the procedure described below either for the purpose for which this report has been requested or for any other purpose.

-1. We noted the Board did not amend its anti-harassment policy to include prohibiting harassment, intimidation, or bullying of any student "on a school bus" or by an "electronic act":
+1. We noted the Board amended its anti-harassment policy at its meeting on July 24, 2012 to include prohibiting harassment, intimidation, or bullying of any student "on a school bus" or by an "electronic act";